nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 >
 > **Command:**
 > Commands are actions that you want to perform using ConnectUS.
 Most commands will require user inputs, otherwise known as parameters, for ConnectUS to perform the action.
 >
-> **ConnectUS.jar:**
-> `.jar` is short for Java ARchive.
-A file format that contains the executable Java application for ConnectUS.
->
 > **CS2103T:**
-> The module code for a Software Engineering module in the National Unviersity of Singapore.
+> The module code for a Software Engineering module in the National University of Singapore.

 ### F
 > **Format:**
 > In this Developer Guide, the format of a command is the correct input usage of a command.

 ### G
-> **GitHub:**
-> A web-based version control and collaboration platform for software developers.
->
 > **Graphical User Interface (GUI):**
 > A form of user interface that allows users to interact with programs through graphical icons and audio indicators.